-This module prepares students with the basic principles of ICD10-CM coding and illustrates the application of coding principles with examples and exercises based on actual case documents.
-Students will assign diagnosis codes using the ICD10-CM coding system as applied to different diseases of the human body systems.
+This course covers both Medical Coding and Billing.
+It prepares students with the basic principles of ICD10-CM coding and illustrates the application of coding principles with examples and exercises based on actual case documents.
+Students will assign diagnosis codes using the ICD10-CM coding system as applied to different diseases of the human body systems and application of the procedural codes used by several health care providers using Current Procedural Terminology (CPT-4).